truongd8593/mfix/USER_GUIDE.md

 #### Boolean Operations
 Boolean operations can be performed with geomtry objects of the same type (implicit, polydata).
 Boolean operations can not be perfromed between polydata and implicit geometry types.
-The implict object needs to be first converted to a polydata object using the sample implicit filter.
+The implicit object needs to be first converted to a polydata object using the sample implicit filter.

 > Note: boolean operation between two polydata objects can crash the GUI due to